 The Report also found that 23% of mothers and 13% of fathers reported receiving negative comments from managers and supervisors for using paid parental leave.
 Addressing social and cultural barriers as well as economic ones, the Motherfesto is a call to arms and a challenge to the arts sector to do better.

 It explores discrimination, disadvantages, gender stereotypes and invisibility across motherhood in Australian society, and outlines some of the major obstacles preventing mothers from participating in arts and culture.

 In Hall’s words: ‘Most workplaces and cultural spaces, like theatres, still rest on the premise of mothers leaving their kids elsewhere and function around 1950s style work hours, gender expectations and attitudes.
 You either drop off your kids, or your drop off your art/work.
-In 2019, we shouldn’t have do that.
+In 2019, we shouldn’t have to do that.
 It is possible to be both mother and artist and it’s time for a culture shift.’

 Importantly, the Motherfesto comes from the lived experiences of mothers in local arts workplaces, venues, production processes.
 As awareness of the Motherfesto grows, Hall hopes to see its recommendations and demands broadly accepted by the sector.

 Read more about the Motherfesto here.